 Open to MIT, Harvard and prestigious colleges and universities around Boston.

-Engineering Career Fair Collaborative - TBA November 2017
+Department of Civil & Environment Engineering Career Fair - Spring 2019 TBA

 Advice for a Successful Career Fair Experience for Employers